TrKGOD/HeaderHunter/README.md

 ```

 📄 License
-This project is licensed under the GNU General Public License, as per the original tool.
+This project is licensed under the GNU General Public License.

 🤝 Credits
 Original tool: shcheck by Santoru.